-It is an important component of Montessori education that children attend their Montessori program consistently.
+It is an important component of an authentic Montessori education that children attend their Montessori program consistently.
 As such, we offer only full-time education for students who will attend our school Monday to Friday.
 This allows children to feel like part of the group, experience less separation anxiety and have more time to receive the benefits of the Montessori curriculum.

 No, they are not.
 The name “Montessori” was never copyrighted so it is possible for schools to call themselves "Montessori" without actually having any kind of Montessori programming, materials or Montessori trained staff.
 It is important to do some research into what Montessori education is, so you can determine whether a Montessori school is following the philosophy and guidelines, as outlined by Dr. Maria Montessori.
 Atlantic Montessori School is the only CCMA Applicant Member school in Atlantic Canada, currently, the only CCMA Applicant Member School in Nova Scotia and we are working toward future accreditation.
 The CCMA (Canadian Council for Montessori Administrators) promotes standards of excellence in Montessori education.

 Atlantic Montessori School is a non-denominational school.
 There are some religiously affiliated Montessori schools in existence but Montessori schools exist on all continents of the world, in places with many different religious beliefs.
 In Canada, most Montessori schools are non-denominational.